tinyerp/odooly/README.rst

 - simplified syntax for search ``domain`` and ``fields``
 - full API accessible on the ``Client.env`` environment
 - the module can be imported and used as a library: ``from odooly import Client``
-- supports Python 3 and Python 2.7
+- supports Python 3.4 and above, and Python 2.7